-Sustainable development and sustaining peace: two sides of the same coin
+Sustainable Development And Sustaining Peace: 2 Sides Of The Same Coin

 For any country to reach a lasting peace, the journey must always be led by its own people.
 The role of the UN is to support this journey, providing the experience, expertise and using the convening power at its disposal to give countries in crisis the best chance at stability and prosperity.
 Peace is not simply a benchmark to achieve.
 It requires ongoing, dynamic participation from the entire society in its governance and economy to ensure that conflicts don’t escalate into violence.
 That is why a country’s development must be inclusive and sustainable; it gives everyone a stake in a shared future.

-On 17 July 2017, UNDP and PBSO co-hosted a side-event for the UN High-Level Political Forum on Sustainable Development on: “The SDGs in action – eradicating poverty and promoting inclusive prosperity in a changing world.”
+On 17 July 2017, the UN Development Group held a side-event for the UN High-Level Political Forum on Sustainable Development, co-hosted by UNDP and PBSO on: “The SDGs in action – eradicating poverty and promoting inclusive prosperity in a changing world.”
 The event focussed on how countries at various stages of development, including those faced with violent conflict, are accelerating efforts to achieve the Sustainable Development Goals (SDGs) and illustrated the support of the UN development system to Member States.